 But that’s not to say that other skin colours can’t have ginger hair.
 Since red hair has been around for thousands of years, the gene has developed and spread all over the world – not just found in Northern Europe.

-It’s countries like Jamaica and Brazil where red hair has been passed down through generations through the slave trade and human migration.
+It’s in countries like Jamaica and Brazil where red hair has been passed down through generations and generations through the slave trade and human migration.

 Michelle’s ‘MC1R’ project just goes to show that redheads’ weird and quirky genetics create beauty wherever it goes.